pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ```

-Property setters are a nice way to restrict the values that a property may
+Property setters are a nice way to add validation logic when an attribute is
-take - note that we perform a sanity check in the `input` setter, to make
+assigned a value.
+We are doing this in the above example, by making sure that
-sure that the new input is a NIFTI image:
+the new input is a NIFTI image:

 ```